deewhyweb/ansible-middleware-eap-demo/README.md

-# JBoss EAP with mysql drivers
+# JBoss EAP with postgresql drivers

-This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [JBoss EAP](https://wildfly.org/) cluster, mysql database, mysql drivers, and kitchensink application configured to connect to mysql.
+This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [JBoss EAP](https://wildfly.org/) cluster, postgresql database, postgresql drivers, and addressbook application configured to connect to postgresql.

-These playbooks will install a single mysql instance on a dedicated server, and will deploy multiple Wildfly instances on individual servers.
-These wildfly instances will be configured to connect to the mysql instance.
+These playbooks will install a single postgresql instance on a dedicated server, and will deploy multiple Wildfly instances on individual servers.
+These Jboss EAP instances will be configured to connect to the postgresql instance.
 ## Prerequisites
 2 or more RHEL 8.4+ vms with 4096mb per vm.